vieo-us/datacenter-pve-guide/G001 - Hardware setup.md

 ### Summary

-The NOCIX data center combines affordability with high reliability, making it an excellent choice for deploying a Virtual Data Center using Proxmox VE.
-Its robust security measures, redundant power infrastructure, reliable network capabilities, and extensive peering arrangements ensure a stable and secure environment for hosting enterprise-grade workloads.
-For more detailed information about NOCIX data centers and their offerings
+This hardware setup provides a comprehensive and scalable cluster environment for deploying a Virtual Data Center using Proxmox VE.
+The NOCIX data center enhances this setup with affordability with high reliability, robust security measures, redundant power infrastructure, reliable network capabilities, and extensive peering arrangements ensures a stable and secure environment for hosting enterprise-grade workloads.

 ## References